ddennis/time-challenge/README.md

 #### My solution

 I went down the rabbit hole and spend most of my time focusing on the UI eg. scrolling , dragging and animation.
-Which means there properly some performance optimizations and refactoring to be done.
-It ofcourse works on mobile to.
+Which means there properly some performance optimizations and refactoring to be done.npm

 The solution is mostly an example on how to handle scheduling in a calendar and not an answer to the scheduling flow we talked about last time.